 You can get a student travelcard to avail of discounted rates on bus and train travel.

-There are four main banks located in Maynooth town:
+There are five main banks located in Maynooth town:

 - Allied Irish Bank (AIB – branch on campus)